Mexidense/ppd/backend/SETUP.md

 ## Required Environment Variables

-Create a `.env.local` file in the root of your project with the following variables:
+Create a `.env` file in the root of your project with the following variables:

 ```env
 # Supabase Configuration